MicrosoftDocs/biztalk-docs/biztalk/core/configuring-a-dynamic-send-port-to-send-edi-interchanges-and-acknowledgments.md

 ---
+description: "Learn more about: Configuring a Dynamic Send Port to Send EDI Interchanges and Acknowledgments"
 title: "Configuring a Dynamic Send Port to Send EDI Interchanges and Acknowledgments | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"